FlorenceJacobs/FlorenceJacobs/README.md

  >Enabling tomorrow’s digital talents to blossom.

-At the end of these 10 months of intensive training, I hope the fire will still be there!
+At the end of these 10 months of intensive training, I'm sure the fire will still be there!

-*For now, I'm descovering Markdown, CSS, HTML !*

 ## Take a look at my woks @BeCode: